TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 `arrayName.includes(someElement)`: Returns a value of `true` if the element passed as argument is present and `false` if not.
 This is useful in conditional statements involving arrays. **NB** === Strict comparison applies.

+## slice() method

+The slice() method returns the selected elements in an array, as a new array object.

+The slice() method selects the elements starting at the given start argument, and ends at, but does not include, the given end argument.

+Note: The original array will not be changed.

 ## splice() method

 `arrayName.splice(arg1, arg2, arg3)`: Removes or replaces items based on the 3 arguments. arg1: Index number to start; arg2: Number of items to remove or replace; arg3: Item to replace with (optional).